teamrocketo/Kayak/README.md

 You can win the game in two different ways:
 * Getting to the goal before the other team does
-* If one team is so behind that it is no longer seen in the screen a 3 second counter will start.
+* If one team is so behind that it is no longer seen in the screen a 3 second countdown timer will start.
 If that team doesn't manage to get visible in the screen before the counter ends, the other team automatically wins the game

 ## Installation instructions